open-horizon/SDO-support/README-FDO1.1.md

    export SDO_MFG_IMAGE_TAG=1.2.3   # using the docker image you are still working on
    # this will speed repetitive testing, because it will leave the mfg containers running if they haven't changed
    export SDO_SAMPLE_MFG_KEEP_SVCS=true
-   # when curling simulate-mfg.sh use the master branch instead of the 1.10 tag
+   # when curling simulate-mfg.sh use the master branch instead of the 1.11 tag
    ```

 - In [Import the Ownership Voucher](#import-voucher) set: (nothing special so far)
 - In [Boot the Device to Have it Configured](#boot-device) set: (nothing special so far)

+### <a name="create-new-release"></a>Creating a Release in the SDO-support Repo

+- Create a [release](https://github.com/open-horizon/SDO-support/releases) with the major and minor version (but not a patch number), e.g. `v1.11`
+- Upload these assets to the release:
+  - tools/owner-boot-device
+  - sample-mfg/simulate-mfg.sh
+  - sample-mfg/sdo_to.service
+  - sample-mfg/sdo_device_binaries_1.10_linux_x64.tar.gz (this version number corresponds to the major/minor number of `SDO_VERSION` in `Makefile`)
+- Copy the previous version of the `README-*.md` to a new version and make the appropriate changes

 ### <a name="new-sdo-version"></a>Checklist For Moving Up to a New SDO Version